Skip to main content

 • replayability

-The game offers a short story mode that lacks the replayability of similar titles like "Papers, Please," primarily due to its limited endings.
-However, it does feature an endless mode that may appeal to some players, though many reviewers suggest waiting for a sale to maximize value.
+The game offers a short story mode that lacks the multiple endings found in "Papers, Please," resulting in limited replayability.
+However, it does feature an endless mode for players seeking additional challenges.
+Overall, it may be more worthwhile to wait for a sale to enhance the value of the experience.

 • “The game's story mode is short, and while it offers a decent experience, it lacks the replayability of 'Papers, Please' with its multiple endings.
 It does have an endless mode, but I would recommend waiting for a sale to get your money's worth.”